-Rossport lies on Ireland's wild Atlantic coast – a beautiful, unassuming fishing village in County Mayo, it has the misfortune of resting next to the country's hidden goldmine: the Corrib Gas Field.
+Rossport lies on Ireland's wild Atlantic coast—a beautiful, unassuming fishing village in County Mayo, which has the misfortune of resting next to the country's hidden goldmine: the Corrib Gas Field.

-Over more than a decade, the traditional, rural community has become synonymous with protest, as it resists the attempts of Shell to exploit fossil fuels in one of Ireland's environmentally protected areas.
+Over more than a decade, the traditional, rural community has become synonymous with protest through its resistance to the attempts of Shell to exploit fossil fuels in one of Ireland's environmentally protected areas.
 The company wants to extract the gas and that has meant building the longest gas pipeline tunnel in Europe and a processing plant in the picture-postcard farming area.

 Over several weeks, police moved into the area from the Mayo hinterland and reports of violent clashes between protesters and police trickled into the country's media.

-Paul Murphy, Socialist TD (MP) for Dublin South-West, was active in the Shell to Sea movement during this period.
+Paul Murphy, Socialist TD (the Irish term for a member of parliament) for Dublin South-West, was active in the Shell to Sea movement during this period.
 When I spoke to him he recalled the violence used against the protesters.
 "Rossport was beyond anything I had ever seen," he said.
 "It was the most consistent brutality by the Gardai against citizens I've witnessed to date.
-There was a quote in the Garda Review – the police's industry publication – saying not to arrest the protesters.
+There was a quote in the Garda Review—the police's industry publication—saying not to arrest the protesters.
 You could imply it was just a case of kicking the shit out of them instead.
 This went on for years."

-While locals and protesters complained about police brutality, it was reported in 2013 that an oil services company, operating on behalf of Shell, claimed to have delivered €35,000 (£26,000) worth of booze to the local Garda station – something the Gardai and Shell flat out denied.
+While locals and protesters complained about police brutality, it was reported in 2013 that an oil services company, operating on behalf of Shell, claimed to have delivered €35,000 ($40,500) worth of booze to the local Garda station—something the Gardai and Shell flat out-denied.
 A subsequent investigation by The Garda Ombudsman concluded that there was no evidence of the purchase or delivery of alcohol to Garda stations.
 Nevertheless, the reports served to reinforce the villagers' underdog mentality.

-For their part, Shell point out that they have created jobs – over 1,000 during the construction and 175 when it's up and running.
-They say the field could provide 60 percent of the country's gas.
+For its part, Shell points out that it have created jobs—over 1,000 during the construction and 175 when it's up and running.
+The company says the field could provide 60 percent of the country's gas.

-Despite the objections, the project is progressing – although campaigners have taken credit for massively slowing it down and increasing the costs.
-"I was travelling with my son last night and we saw huge flares in the distance, which shows they're testing flaring now," Pat told me.
+Despite the objections, the project is progressing—although campaigners have taken credit for massively slowing it down and increasing the costs.
+"I was traveling with my son last night and we saw huge flares in the distance, which shows they're testing flaring now," Pat told me.
 "Massive flames in the sky, but if we burn a bit of rubber out the back we'd have the Gardai down on us straight away.
 If they had to kill people to get this through they would.
 Anything to clear the way," he said.

-Shell expect gas to flow through the pipe this summer.
+Shell expects gas to flow through the pipe this summer.